 We watch for justice in a nation that seems more racist and destructive than ever before.
 While black people are no longer dragged out of their homes and lynched in the dark of night, unarmed, they are gunned down in their own yards, or murdered on city streets.
 Or on playgrounds.

 And so we wait, and watch for justice.
 We wait for those in the dominant culture to recognize their privilege and their responsibility.

-We watch for the new year, and pray for the unarmed, innocent victims of 2015, and pray for the next Tamir Rice.
+We watch for the new year, and pray for the unarmed, innocent victims if this year, and of the year to come.